The Journey from Risk Assessment to Risk Management

-However, the problem often is not just about investing in risk management but not investing enough – both in terms of building processes & systems and putting together the right team.
+However, the problem often is not just about investing in risk management, but not investing enough – both in terms of building processes and systems, and putting together the right team.
 The best risk teams are multi-disciplinary — bringing together stakeholders from various functions including operations, finance, production, quality and safety, supply chain and customer-facing departments.

 The risk management team must bring in the right mindset towards tackling risk with both proactive and preventive frameworks.